 Composition and quality are important attributes of milk for human consumption.
 The composition refers to contents of the various nutrients present in milk whereas quality is related to health, nutritional value, hygiene and sensory attributes which satisfy the expectations of the consumers.
 Milk quality and composition can be affected by many factors including parity, breed, stage and length of lactation of the animals as well as management factors such as feeding (Goetsch et al., 2011; Salari et al., 2016; Ying and Hsu, 2004).
 In addition, these milk characteristics can be compromised by actors in different nodes of the production or supply chains for various reasons (Lie et al., 2012).
-It is of no doubt that milk composition and quality can vary or compromised at different nodes of milk value chain due differences in factors such as sanitation and hygiene in milk handling as well as storage conditions which are often times poor resulting into high bacterial counts.
-Furthermore, milk quality might be deteriorated in the cause of transportation and processing due to time lag between milking and handling at the processing centre or due to intentional adulteration by farmers in order to increase volumes with the aim of getting more income from sales.
+It is of no doubt that milk composition and quality can vary or compromised at different nodes of milk value chain due differences in factors such as sanitation and hygiene in milk handling as well as storage conditions which often times poor resulting into high bacterial counts.
+Furthermore, milk quality might be deteriorated in the cause of transportation and processing due to time lag since milking and handling at the processing centre or adulteration made by farmers in order increase volumes and aimed at getting more income from sales.
 Moreover, other factors including diseases such as mastitis have been reported to negatively affect composition and quality of goat milk (Kifaro et al., 2009).
 Thus we determined the composition/quality factors of milk from dairy goats based on various factors.